youbinee/H-NDAF/README.md

 **1. Checking Voice Call Bandwidth**

-when a UE initiates a voice call (e.g., VoLTE, VoWiFi), PCF can request UE bandwidth prediction information from leaf NWDAF.
+When a UE initiates a voice call (e.g., VoLTE, VoWiFi), PCF can request UE bandwidth prediction information from leaf NWDAF.
 The root NWDAF generates a bandwidth prediction model using information such as UE bandwidth, UE mobility, and serving cell information (e.g., signal strength, signal-to-noise ratio).
 PCF allocates additional bandwidth required for the UE using the analytics information.
 This ensures meeting the bandwidth requirements while maintaining the voice call quality for the UE.

 **2. Selecting RAN (LTE/NR/WiFi)**